magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/contribution/ui/advanced-development.md

 * TOC
 {:toc}

-## ThingsBoard extensions
+## IoT Hub extensions

-[ThingsBoard extensions](https://github.com/thingsboard/thingsboard-extensions){:target="_blank"} is our additional project that allows you to create your own angular components and use them in your widgets and actions.
+[IoT Hub extensions](https://github.com/thingsboard/thingsboard-extensions){:target="_blank"} is our additional project that allows you to create your own angular components and use them in your widgets and actions.
 We highly recommend using this feature for any complex logic in your solutions, because it provides you an opportunity to reuse your code, using all functionality of TypeScript, RXJS, Angular, etc.
-In this topic, we will cover how to connect your extensions in ThingsBoard 3.6 and higher using our UI.
+In this topic, we will cover how to connect your extensions in IoT Hub 3.6 and higher using our UI.

 {% capture difference %}
-**Important remark**: you can use **extensions** even if you use previous versions of ThingsBoard(before 3.6).
+**Important remark**: you can use **extensions** even if you use previous versions of IoT Hub(before 3.6).
 For this, you will need to load the extension file manually to your server and restart it.
 All the necessary information can be found in the **README** file in the corresponding branches of the extensions project.
-[This branch](https://github.com/thingsboard/thingsboard-extensions/tree/release-3.1) is used for the ThingsBoard 3.1.0 - 3.4.1 version and [this one](https://github.com/thingsboard/thingsboard-extensions/tree/release-3.5) is for 3.5 - 3.5.1 version.
+[This branch](https://github.com/thingsboard/thingsboard-extensions/tree/release-3.1) is used for the IoT Hub 3.1.0 - 3.4.1 version and [this one](https://github.com/thingsboard/thingsboard-extensions/tree/release-3.5) is for 3.5 - 3.5.1 version.
 {% endcapture %}
 {% include templates/info-banner.md content=difference %}

 First of all, you need a file with your compiled components.
 By default, it is called **thingsboard-extension-widgets.js**.
 All instructions on how to create it can be found inside the **README** file to [ThingsBoard extensions](https://github.com/thingsboard/thingsboard-extensions){:target="_blank"}.

-Once you have the file with your components, let's proceed to load them into ThingsBoard:
+Once you have the file with your components, let's proceed to load them into IoT Hub:

 - Go to the "**JavaScript library**" page inside "**Resources**" section;
 - Click the "**Add JavaScript resource**" button (the "plus" icon in the upper-right corner of the window);